Solving the n-color ice model

 Absent this quantum group structure, much work has been done, particularly by physicists, on solutions to the Yang-Baxter equation for general classes of models with a fixed collection of admissible vertices.
 Given such a fixed set of admissible vertices, one can ask for the following: \begin{itemize} \item Necessary and sufficient conditions on the Boltzmann weights of $S$ and $T$ such that the lattice model is solvable. \item A parametrization of all such Yang-Baxter solutions. \end{itemize} Providing answers to these questions is often referred to as \emph{solving the model}.
 Some authors reserve this term for the associated explicit expression for the partition function of the lattice model, though this typically follows in a straightforward way from the existence of Yang-Baxter equations.

-The prototypical example is Baxter's solution of the six-vertex model \cite{Baxter-inversion-relation, Baxter-book}.
-Here we allow six admissible vertices dictated by various ways of labeling the adjacent four edges with a $0$ or $1$.
-In particular, all six admissible vertex types appear in the example in Figure~\ref{example-state}.
-To be precise, Baxter imposes an additional restriction on the weights leading to the \emph{symmetric} (or \emph{field-free}) six-vertex model.
-Here the term ``symmetric'' refers to the invariance of the Boltzmann weights when swapping labels $0$ and $1$.
-Baxter found that for these lattice models, solvability is governed by a quadric $\Delta$ in the Boltzmann weights of vertex type $S$ and $T$ -- the model is solvable if $\Delta(S) = \Delta(T)$.
+The prototypical example is Baxter's solution of the six-vertex model on the square lattice, where every vertex has four adjacent edges \cite{Baxter-inversion-relation, Baxter-book}.
+This model has six admissible vertices, where adjacent edges are labelled with a $0$ or $1$ in a pattern which must follow the \emph{ice rule} (see next section).
+Figure~\ref{example-state}, has an example state for the six-vertex model, in which each of the possible six vertices satisfying the ice rule appear.

+In his treatment of the six-vertex model, Baxter requires the weights to be {\em symmetric}, that is invariant when swapping labels $0$ and $1$.
+This is sometimes referred to as the ``field-free'' case.
+Baxter found that for these lattice models, solvability is governed by a quadric $\Delta$ in the Boltzmann weights of vertex type $S$ and $T$ -- the model is solvable if and only if $\Delta(S) = \Delta(T)$.